 A system of checks and balances described below is applied to make the torrenting process somewhat foolproof:

-- A torrent file (.torrent) contains information telling users on which computers are part of the file-sharing process.
+- A torrent file (.torrent) contains information telling users which computers are part of the file-sharing process.
 It may also provide some details on the files and folders that a user is downloading.

 - The torrent client connects to a tracker, which holds the IP addresses of the devices in a swarm.
 The tracker forwards the IP addresses to all torrent clients to ensure all peers are connected.